orientechnologies/orientdb/README.md

 Warning: While this is (as of now) the only TP3 graph structure implementation for OrientDB, it's not the `official` one - it's not supported by the Orient team.
 The contributors focused on the functionality needed for their use cases, and it doesn't claim to be complete.

 The main area that need some more work is index lookups - currently it does find the right index for a simple case, e.g. `g.V.hasLabel("myLabel").has("someKey", "someValue")`.
 However if there are multiple indexes on the same property, or if there the traversal should better use a composite index, that's not handled well yet.
-If you feel inclined you can add these cases to the OrientGraphIndexTest.java.
+If you feel inclined you can add these cases to the `OrientGraphIndexTest.java`.
+The function that looks up indexes is `OrientGraphStep.findIndex`.

 ## Tests
 * you can run the standard tinkerpop test suite with `mvn install -P release`